ibm-cloud-docs/Cloudant/query/creating_views.md

 ```
 {: codeblock}

-The `_count` reducer simply counts the number of `key/value` pairs that are emitted into the index.
+The `_count` reducer simply counts the number of `key-value` pairs that are emitted into the index.

 ```json
 {"rows":[